-Have you ever been reading the Book of Psalms and suddenly stopped at one small word — Selah?
+Have you ever been reading the Bible and suddenly noticed the word Selah?
+Many people pause and wonder what it really means.

 Selah Meaning in Bible